Senior Community Center Grant Opportunity

-The rebate program benefits eligible Pennsylvanians age 65 and older; widows and widowers age 50 and older; and people with disabilities age 18 or older.
-The income limit is $35,000 a year for homeowners and $15,000 annually for renters, and half of Social Security income is excluded.
-The maximum standard rebate is $650, but supplemental rebates for qualifying homeowners can boost rebates to $975.
+Pennsylvanians age 65 and older, widows and widowers age 50 and older; and individuals with disabilities age 18 and older on limited incomes may be eligible to receive rebates on money paid for property taxes or rent during the prior year.
+The income limit is $35,000 a year for homeowners and $15,000 annually for renters (50 percent of Social Security income is excluded).

 Deadline to apply for a rebate on property taxes or rent paid in 2013 is June 30, 2014.